ajitgoel/hugo-blog-theme/content/post/solid-principles/index.md

 }
 ```

-**Dependency Inversion Principle implemented in current design**

-Following code supports the Dependency Inversion Principle.
-In this new design a new `IWorker`Interface has been added.
+**Refactored code to follow Dependency Inversion Principle:** In this new design a new `IWorker`Interface has been added.
 Now the `Manager`class doesn't require changes when `SuperWorkers`are added since the work has been delegated to the `SuperWorker`class.
 It also reduces risk since no other parts of the system need to be tested.

 ```
 public interface IWorker